BuildFarBox/FarBox-Help/docs/1 Head First/2 domain.markdown

 ## Step 2, modify the DNS records of your independent domain

 > If the domain you binded is not an independent domain, or your domain was binded by modifying the NameServer, you can skip this step now.
+> The modification of DNS records, would become effective in minutes or longer, it depends on the DNS network of the world.
+Please  be patient.

 ### Option 1: Modify NameServer